danforth-restorative/danforth-restorative.com/_posts/2021-01-19-nonviolence.md

 published: false
 ---

+This article follows the philosophy and practice of nonviolence, as taught and lived by some of its greatest leaders.

+The first part of this article aims to relate what exactly is nonviolence, along with how widespread and developed it is as a practice.

-This article follows the philosophy and practice of nonviolence, as taught and lived by its greatest leaders.
-The first part of this article will cover the teachings of Mahatmas Gandhi and Martin Luther King Jr, who gave us powerful examples of what is possible.
-The second part will share some of the message of Walter Wink and Marshall Rosenberg, who shared important truths that can help to fulfil the vision of Gandhi and King.
+the teachings of Mahatmas Gandhi and Martin Luther King Jr, who gave us powerful examples of what is possible with a commitment to nonviolent resistance fueled by love.

+The second part will share some of the message of Walter Wink who revealed the Myth of Redemptive Violence, and Marshall Rosenberg, who found the root of violence in our language and taught a system to transform it.

 ## Nonviolent Impact